ykaitao/setting-up-a-professional-data-science-environment/how-to-use/git.md

 git restore <file> # Discard un-added local changes of a file.

 git reset --hard origin/master # Made the current branch the same status as remote master branch.

 git reset --hard commit-id # Made the current branch the same status as the specified commit-id.

-git reset --hard HEAD # Made the current branch the same status as the last commit of this branch .

 git diff origin/master # Display the changes of the current branch compared the remote/master (Ctrl + Z to exit).